FIG-Bioinfo/FIG-Bioinformatics-Course/1_Representative-Genomes/1.1_Tab-Separated-Value_TSV_Files/TSV-Exercise-4_Modifying-code.md

 7. Once you have finished with these revisions, the program should be able to take the following prompt from the terminal:

-    ``` python Code/tsv_headers.py -i Data/data.tbl -n 3 ```
+    ``` python Code/tsv_headers.py -i Data/xmatrix_example.tsv -n 3 ```

     and it should return the output:
     ``` sample  1033731.3       1034345.3```
-* NOTE: The file `data.tbl` has over 2000 columns, and so can take a long time to load in applications.
+* NOTE: The file `xmatrix_example.tsv` has over 2000 columns, and so can take a long time to load in applications.
 Bonus points if you can perform the entire program-revision without opening up the program file to edit it yourself.

 ## Solution Check instructions:

 If you are successful at revising your program, you should see the following output from each of the following commands.
 (NOTE: once again, commands should be entered as a single line, even if they appear to wrap over multiple lines of the screen):

-* ``` python Code/tsv_headers.py -i Data/data.tbl -n 4 -s 20 ```
+* ``` python Code/tsv_headers.py -i Data/xmatrix_example.tsv -n 4 -s 20 ```

     ``` 1423720.3       203120.7        2049039.65      206672.9```